 Colorfully framed photos for your bathroom wall

-Create a unique photo display by collecting some mismatched secondhand frames and painting them with a carefully orchestrated
+Create a unique photo display by collecting some mismatched secondhand frames and painting them with a carefully orchestrated palette

 - Tempered hardboard, 1/8 inch thick